milvus-io/pymilvus/README.md

 [![Mergify Status][mergify-status]][mergify]

 Python SDK for [Milvus](https://github.com/milvus-io/milvus).
 To contribute code to this project, please read our [contribution guidelines](https://github.com/milvus-io/milvus/blob/master/CONTRIBUTING.md) first.
+If you have some ideas or encounter a problem, you can find us in the Slack channel [#py-milvus](https://milvusio.slack.com/archives/C024XTWMT4L).

 ## Compatibility